Pardon the dust!

 Some players may have concerns

-There is some combat in this game, though its very tame and to a degree, optional.
+There is some combat in this game, though it's very tame and to a degree, optional.
 The main concern with this title is how it depicts everyday life fairly realistically; bad things happen to everyone, and some characters make their lives worse by drinking heavily.

 On a different note, the player has the option to marry one of the townsfolk, including characters of the same gender.